awsdocs/amazon-s3-developer-guide/doc_source/EnableWebsiteHosting.md

 # Enabling Website Hosting<a name="EnableWebsiteHosting"></a>

-Follow the steps below to enable website hosting for your Amazon S3 bucket using the [Amazon S3 console](https://console.aws.amazon.com/s3/home)\.
+Follow these steps to enable website hosting for your Amazon S3 bucket using the [Amazon S3 console](https://console.aws.amazon.com/s3/home)\.
 For example walkthroughs that show you how to set up your website with optional configurations such as a custom domain, see [Example Walkthroughs \- Hosting Websites on Amazon S3](hosting-websites-on-s3-examples.md)\.

 **To enable website hosting for an S3 bucket**